bcdavasconcelos/Corpora/README.md

 **After that?**
 This will depend a lot on finding time to acquire the skills necessary to create new functions and improve old ones.
 This is a work in progress.

 To download the workflows, go to the [releases page](https://github.com/bcdavasconcelos/Corpora/releases).
 2020-04-22: [Corpora now has its own packal page](http://www.packal.org/workflow/corpora).
-From now on, the updates will focus solely on the Alfred version.
+Also, from now on, the updates will focus solely on the Alfred version.

 <p align="center">
 <img src="imgs/corpora1.png" width="70%" height="70%">